imagej/imagej.github.io/_pages/plugins/jacop.md

 -   New interface: one window presenting all options
 -   JACoP is now fully macro recordable
 -   Added the objects based method
--   Added the "Zoom/Reset button” allowing to set the two selected images side-by-side, automatically adapting the zoom.
+-   Added the "Zoom/Reset button" allowing to set the two selected images side-by-side, automatically adapting the zoom.

 2.1 (01/04/2010):